Modern Twists on the Wedding Boutonniere for the Stylish Groom!

 Colour

-The men in the wedding party probably won’t get too concerned about what colour the boutonnieres are, yet this is a case of floral cohesiveness.
+The men in the wedding party probably won’t get too concerned about what colour the boutonnieres are, but we can always live in hope!
+More grooms are getting excited about their look on the big day, including their flowers.
+So, send your groom over to Pinterest, and something will catch his eye.
+Don’t worry if it isn’t ‘matching’ your wedding palette.
+You can work with a floral designer to make it perfect for your aesthetic.
 What colour are the groom’s and bridesmaids wearing, and what colours will be in the ladies’ floral?
-Be sure that the tones either match or combine well across the colour spectrum.
-No pale pastels on the guys only to have jewel tones appearing across the aisle!
+Ensure the tones match or combine well across the colour spectrum.
+No pale pastels on the guys, only to have jewel tones appearing across the aisle!

 Design

 Be sure to choose boutonnieres that look balanced on the guy’s lapels.
-Top-heavy creations will not only crease the suits but generally look odd in photos; yes, size matters.
-Please make sure the boutonniere is not as large as the groom’s face!
+Top-heavy creations will not only crease the suits but generally look odd in photos; yes, size matters!
+Please ensure the boutonniere is not as large as the groom’s face!
 Discuss with your florist how the stems will be finished.
 No green floral tape should be showing!
 Design choices also include using just one bloom or using several smaller blooms.
 Greenery can also add to the look or be used as the entire design.
+The trend these days is leaning toward larger or pocket boutonnieres or even entire lapel arrangements.
+Dream large!

 Outside of the Box